4.7 Institutional Conflict of Interest in Research Involving Human Subjects

 A. Identification of Potential ICOI by Chairs, Division Chiefs, and Institute and Center Directors

 Department chairs are required to review and sign off on all research proposals being submitted by faculty in their departments, divisions, or institutes, including those involving human subjects research.
 This review occurs when the proposal is submitted for funding to an extramural sponsor (as part of the electronic submission of the Proposal Development & Routing Form, PDRF) or in meeting their obligation to provide scientific evaluation when internal funds are used to support a human subjects research project.
-In carrying out these duties, the chair must identify any personal financial conflict of interest, regardless of value, that he or she has in the research sponsor or in an entity that owns or controls the investigational product that is the subject of the research.
+In carrying out these duties, the chair must identify any personal financial conflict of interest, regardless of value, that they have in the research sponsor or in an entity that owns or controls the investigational product that is the subject of the research.
 In departments that have division chiefs, the chair must also determine whether the division chief has any personal financial conflicts related to the HSR.
 Center and Institute directors who have a role comparable to chairs or division chiefs are also subject to these requirements.
 In addition, at the beginning of the initial term of a department chair, a division chief or center or institute director who has these duties, must review all active research projects involving human subjects in the department, division, or institute to identify any potential conflicts of interest that exist at that time.

 B. Disclosure of Potential ICOI by Chairs, Division Chiefs, Institute and Center Directors